-As previously explained, the growth of microorganisms is most intense and fastest at temperatures from 30 to 37 °C; these temperatures are, hence, the most dangerous.
+As previously explained, the growth of microorganisms is most intense and fastest at temperatures from 30 to 37 °C; these temperatures are, hence, the most dangerous, and this is often the temperature in the kitchen area where food is prepared, or in the summer heat.
 At the boiling temperature of +100 °C, if sustained long enough, microorganisms die.

 - + The temperature of the refrigerator should range between +4 and +8 °C. At this temperature, microorganisms grow much more slowly.
-The table below shows that this temperature range should be maintained both when preparing meals and when refrigerating (meat, poultry, offal, milk and dairy products, and chilled ready-to-eat foods); - Freezer temperature should be -18 °C. At this temperature, food freezes, as do microorganisms.
-After defrosting, most bacteria are still alive, which means that they can cause disease even after freezing.
+The table below shows that this temperature range should be maintained both when preparing meals and when refrigerating (meat, poultry, offal, milk and dairy products, and chilled ready-to-eat foods); - However, it should be kept in mind that heat-treated (cooked) food must be suitably chilled.
+Namely, the process of slow cooling causes rapid growth of bacteria and represents a potential hazard; - + Chilling of cooked food should be carried out as follows: